Site-Using Tips – open only this page – put page into left frame

 * A reason to ask “how well am I doing?” is to learn from experience, for self-education.
 When I make a mistake, I want to learn from the experience so I can “do it better” the next time.
 Therefore I ask myself “why?” and often the answer is “my process wasn't effective,” so (in an effort to do better) I've found it beneficial to develop-and-use a Checklist for Problem-Solving Process.

 Are there two kinds transfer?
-Although present-to-future learning typically isn't considered to be transfer, there are connections between the “two kinds of transfer” — because Transfers Thru Time are necessary to produce most Transfers Across Areas, and for inspiring self-motivated Personal Education — and it's educationally useful to think about both being transfers of learning, e.g. when you are...
+Although present-to-future learning typically isn't considered to be transfer, there are connections between “two kinds of transfer” because Transfers Through Time are necessary to produce most Transfers Across Areas, and for inspiring self-motivated Personal Education.
+It can be educationally useful to think about transfers-thru-time as being transfers-of-learning, e.g. when you are...

 trying to improve in your